working-group-two/engineering-blog/pages/index.md

 We are about combining the reach of mobile operators with the innovation capacity of an internet player.

 We do this in four steps:
-1. We rebuild telco "internet way"
+1. We rebuild telco the "internet way"
 2. We make our software work across radio networks
 3. We open up network functionality previously hidden from view
 4. We create the basis for an product eco-system

-As a partner or developer you should build or integrate a product once, and it will work for multiple customers in multiple geographies.
+As a partner or developer you should build or integrate a product once, and it will work for multiple operators in multiple geographies.

 Our success is measured by that end-users find their mobile subscription much more useful.